ruchita00/ruchita00/README.md

 # Hi there 👋, I'm Ruchita Sagalgile

-I'm Ruchita Sagalgile from Pune and I'm a Full-Stack Enthusiast.
+I'm a Fresh Graduated in Computer Science from Pune University.
+I'm a Full-Stack Enthusiast.
 I am working on React Projects.
 I have done 2 projects on Web Development skills where I used HTML5, CSS3, JavaScript, React-Js for frontend and Node-Js, Express-Js, Context-API, mongoDB, SQL for backend.
+I want to become a Full Stack Developer.
+I am also contributing to open source projects on GitHub.
 A part from this I have good programming language Java and Data Structure and Algorithms I usually coding in Java.
 I'm also SAP ABAP Global Certified.
 Apart from this I love to travel and Dancing.
 ----

 ### My Skills 🚀